marko-js/marko/README.md

 ## Tag Renderer

 Every tag should be mapped to a "renderer".
 A renderer is just a function that takes two arguments (`data` and `out`).
-The `data` argument is an arbitrary object that contains the data data for the renderer.
+The `data` argument is an arbitrary object that contains the data for the renderer.
 The `out` argument is an [asynchronous rendering out](https://github.com/raptorjs/async-writer) that wraps an output stream.
 Output can be produced using `out.write(someString)` There is no class hierarchy or tie-ins to Marko when implementing a tag renderer.
 A simple tag renderer is shown below:

 ```javascript
 module.exports = function(data, out) {